swamp-lang/website/content/idioms/_index.md

 }
 ```

-## Use Tuples for Small, Self-Explanatory Groups
+## Tuples for Small, Self-Explanatory Groups

 For small, short-lived groups where order is obvious, prefer a tuple.
 Tuples avoid boilerplate and keep code concise.